• Nothing Found

 2. Be sure to carry small bills to avoid scams or lack of change from the driver.

-4. It’s customary to tip a Mexico City taxi driver if they are using a taximeter, but not if they are giving a flat-rate fee.
+9. It’s customary to tip a Mexico City taxi driver if they are using a taximeter, but not if they are giving a flat-rate fee.

 Mexico City taxi safety and complaints

-Generally speaking, taking a taxi in Mexico City is safe.
 The most common problem is overcharging or taxis taking you to the wrong location.
-The best way to ensure this doesn’t happen is to only enter an official Mexico City taxi.
-Check for the white and pink colour, the taxi number printed on the bonnet and the side, and that your driver’s photo ID is clearly showing and matches the person driving the cab.
+The best way to ensure this doesn’t happen is to only enter an official Mexico City taxi and use taxi ranks.
+Check for the white and pink color, the taxi number printed on the bonnet and the side, and that your driver’s photo ID matches the person behind the wheel.

 Frequently asked questions

-Do taxis in Mexico take US dollars?
+Do taxis in Mexico city take cash?

 Was this helpful?